yutannihilation/highstockR/README.md

 [highstock](http://www.highcharts.com/stock/demo) is a wonderful Javascript library by Highsoft, provided under [CC BY-NC](http://creativecommons.org/licenses/by-nc/3.0/) license.

+## Think twice before using this!!!

+A Highsoft software product is not free for commercial use.
+For more details, plsese see http://shop.highsoft.com/faq/non-commercial#what-is-non-commercial .

 # What is Tokyo.R?

 Tokyo.R is a reginal R meetup at Tokyo in Japan.
 Some [report articles](http://www.r-bloggers.com/tokyo-based-r-meetup-tokyor-45/) are available on R-bloggers.